 If you provide a cell phone number for the Reward program, you may receive a text when points are earned or about to expire.
 You must have text messaging enabled on your phone.
 Your mobile carrier’s message and data rates may apply.
 Please contact your mobile carrier for information about your text messaging plan.
 All related charges and fees are billed by and payable to your mobile service provider.
 Your mobile carrier may impose message or charge limitations on your account that are outside our control.

 Red Cedar Coffee Co.’s Reward Program can change from time to time.
 Red Cedar Coffee Co. reserves the right, in its sole discretion, to cancel, change, modify or discontinue the Red Cedar Coffee Co.
 Reward Program, in whole, or in part, including any terms, rules, features, benefits, rewards, conditions of participation, points accruing or accumulation ratio, the point redemption policy, the points expiration policy, or any other aspect of the program at an time, with or without advanced notice, even though changes may affect points and reward already in your account.
+Red Cedar Coffee Co. is not responsible for incorrect phone numbers, mistakes, errors in creating a rewards account using a phone number.

 Any changes will be effective immediately.
 At all times, you are solely responsible for remaining knowledgeable about and in compliance with the program’s terms.